javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 // the module must have a path, e.g. './sayHi.js' or wherever the module is
 ```

-Certain environments, like Node.js or bundle tools allow bare modules, as they have own ways for finding modules and hooks to fine-tune them.
+Certain environments, like Node.js or bundle tools allow bare modules, without any path, as they have own ways for finding modules and hooks to fine-tune them.
 But browsers do not support bare modules yet.

 ### Compatibility, "nomodule"